beejjorgensen/bguunix/src/bguunix_part_040_firststeps.md

 If you open Windows file explorer and go into your left sidebar, you'll see "Linux" with a cute little [flw[Tux|Tux_(mascot)]] icon.
-Click on that and you'll see a "Ubuntu" folder (or whatever distro you installed).
+Click on that and you'll see an "Ubuntu" folder (or whatever distro you installed).
 Opening that, you'll see a bunch of folders and files.
 This is the root directory in WSL!
 See `home` in there?
 I can follow that to the `beej` folder and see what files I have in WSL.